nimarafati/My_Toolbox/Spatial/Glossary.md

 This is a reversible compression where there is no loss of information (2 - 10 times compressed).
 ## Lossy
 As names explains it is non-reversible compression method which some information may be lost (10 - 30 times compressed).

+# Multiplex Immunofluorescence and Multispectral Imaging
+**Double-Dispensing:**
+Double-dispensing is a technique used in automated immunohistochemistry and immunofluorescence staining systems to apply reagents, such as antibodies or dyes, to tissue samples.
+It involves dispensing a specific reagent, for example, a primary antibody, washing the tissue to remove excess reagent, and then dispensing another reagent.
+This process can be repeated several times with different reagents, allowing for the sequential staining of multiple targets within the same tissue section.
+It is an essential step in multiplex staining to ensure that each target is labeled with the appropriate antibody or fluorophore.

+**Double-Dispensing Primary Antibodies:**
+When performing multiplex staining using the double-dispensing technique, primary antibodies specific to different target proteins are sequentially applied to the tissue sample.
+Each primary antibody recognizes a unique target, and after each dispensing step, the sample is washed to remove excess unbound antibodies before the next primary antibody is applied.
+This process enables the visualization of multiple proteins in the same tissue section, each with its unique antibody.

+**BOND RX:**
+BOND RX is an automated immunohistochemistry (IHC) and immunofluorescence (IF) staining platform developed by Leica Biosystems.
+It is designed for high-throughput, reliable, and standardized staining of tissue samples.
+BOND RX can be used for single or multiplex staining and offers features like precise reagent dispensing, incubation, and washing steps, making it well-suited for multiplex staining techniques, including double-dispensing.
+The system is used in research, clinical pathology, and diagnostics to analyze tissue samples for various biomarkers.

+**Opal Fluorophores:**
+Opal fluorophores are a set of fluorescent dyes specifically designed for multiplex immunofluorescence staining.
+These dyes are developed by PerkinElmer and are compatible with automated staining platforms like the BOND RX.
+Opal fluorophores are used in conjunction with primary antibodies to label specific target proteins in tissue samples.
+What makes Opal fluorophores unique is their spectral properties, which allow for the sequential imaging and quantification of multiple targets with minimal spectral overlap.
+Each Opal fluorophore has a distinct emission and can be used in combination to visualize different targets simultaneously.